VladShev74/VladShev74/README.md

 - 👨‍💻 6 years of non-commercial web development experience
 - 🤖 3+ years building ML models, focusing on NLP & LLMs
 - 📚 IBM & UC Davis certified in AI and Data Science
-- 🧪 Currently working on projects in NLP and model interpretability
+- 🧪 Currently working on projects in NLP, model interpretability and bias mitigation
 - 🐧 Arch Linux user and open-source enthusiast

 ---